AppCron/ACInteractor/README.md

 Consumers, like ViewControllers, can easily execute **InteractorRequests** with the help of the **InteractorExecuter**.
 Therefore an initialized instance of each Interactor has to be registered on the **InteractorExecuter**.
 Interactors should be stateless, since all Requests of a given Interactor are handled by the same instance of that Interactor.

 ACInteractor adds no constraints to dependency management.
-It's up to you how initialize the Interactor instances.
+It's up to you how to initialize your Interactor instances.
 I'd recommend [Dependency Injection with a custom initializer](https://www.natashatherobot.com/swift-dependency-injection-with-a-custom-initializer/).
 More details can be found at the section "Dependency Injection".

 ACInteractor was build with TDD in mind.
 Each Interactor has a single execution function, a defined request and response, a stateless implementation and injected dependencies.
 This helps writing isolated Unit Tests for each Interactor.
 See section "Unit Testing" for more details about writing tests.